mjiUST/SurfaceNet/README.md

     @inproceedings{ji2017surfacenet,
-      title={SurfaceNet: An End-To-End 3D Neural Network for Multiview Stereopsis}, author={Ji, Mengqi and Gall, Juergen and Zheng, Haitian and Liu, Yebin and Fang, Lu}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={2307--2315},
+      title={SurfaceNet: An End-To-End 3D Neural Network for Multiview Stereopsis}, author={Ji, Mengqi and Gall, Juergen and Zheng, Haitian and Liu, Yebin and Fang, Lu}, booktitle={Proceedings of the IEEE International Conference on Computer Vision (ICCV)}, pages={2307--2315},
       year={2017}
     }